pgalbavy/geneos/README.md

 * `/etc/geneos/geneos.json` - Global options
 * `${HOME}/.config/geneos.json` - User options
+* Environment variables ITRS_option

-General options are loaded from the global config file first, then the user one.
+General options are loaded from the global config file first, then the user one and any environment variables override both files.
 The current options are:

 * `geneos`
 The home directory for all other commands.
 See [Directory Layout](#directory-layout) below.
 If set the environment variable ITRS_HOME overrides any settings in the files.
 This is to maintain backward compatibility with older tools.
 The default, if not set anywhere else, is the home directory of the user running the command or, if running as root, the home directory of the `geneos` or `itrs` users (in that order).
 (To be fully implemented)
+This value is also set by the environment variables `ITRS_HOME` or `ITRS_GENEOS`

 * `download.url`
 The base URL for downloads for automating installations.
 Not yet used.